We all love the holiday season.

 If you do this review during the open enrollment period (November 1–December 15), you can use this information to help you pick the right health plan to save you more money based on what you need.
 If you do your review after open enrollment, you can still use this information as you prepare your budget for the year.

 - Meet with a finance professional.
 Meeting with a finance professional can give you financial advice tailored to your situation and goals.
 Whether you meet with a credit counselor to help you budget or create a plan to get out of debt or you meet with a financial planner to review plans for the future and retirement, it’s always beneficial to meet with a professional.

 Key Takeaways: Be more financially prepared with these extra tips

 • Get organized

 • Check your tax withholdings

 The bottom line

-In order to enjoy the holidays and the beginning of 2020, it’s important to prepare your credit and other finances in advance.
+In order to enjoy the holidays and the beginning of the new year, it’s important to prepare your credit and other finances in advance.
 As you head into the holiday season, consider trying out a few of the tips listed above, enhancing your financial education, and seeking professional financial advice if necessary to get you and your finances truly ready for the new year.